Crystalite: A Lightweight Transformer for Efficient Crystal Modeling

 To address this, we replace the one-hot channel by a low-dimensional continuous tokenization, which we refer to as \emph{Subatomic Tokenization}.
 For each supported element $k\in\{1,\dots,N_Z\}$, let $r_k$, $g_k$, and $b_k$ denote its period, group, and block, and let $(s_k,p_k,d_k,f_k)$ denote its ground-state valence-shell occupancies.
 The tokenized representation associated with element $k$ is

-Figure~\ref{fig:element_comparison} illustrates representative chemically structured element tokens.
+Figure~\ref{fig:element_comparison} illustrates representative subatomic element tokens.
 Following the implementation used in our experiments, these element-wise descriptors are standardized across the supported elements, optionally projected with a fixed PCA basis, and finally $\ell_2$-normalized.
 We continue to denote the resulting tokenized vectors by $\mathbf h_k$.
-The subatomic matrix is then
+The tokenized atom matrix is then

 where $d_H$ denotes the token dimension after optional PCA compression.
 This design serves two purposes.
 First, it reduces the dimensionality of the atom-type channel, which makes denoising statistically easier and lowers the capacity of the model to memorize frequent compositional patterns.
 Second, it equips the diffusion process with a chemically meaningful geometry: errors in subatomic space become structured, so that under noise the model is encouraged to confuse elements with plausible substitutions before unrelated species.